Variety of colorful canned fruits and vegetables, opened and viewed from the top.

 WIC helps low-income women who are pregnant, breastfeeding, or have a baby under five.
 WIC provides food for you and your child in the form of a monthly check to be used for healthy foods.
 WIC also provides nutrition ideas, breastfeeding support, and referrals for health providers.
 Click below to see if you qualify and learn more about how WIC can help you.

-Complete Eats helps SNAP shoppers buy more fruits and vegetables at their local Safeway store.
-When you use your SNAP dollars to buy at least $10 of fruits or vegetables that are fresh, frozen or canned with no added salt and sugar, you can get a coupon to use to buy more fruits and vegetables.
-Use the link below to find out more Complete Eats.
+SNAP Produce Match helps SNAP shoppers buy more fruits and vegetables at their local grocery store.
+When you use your SNAP dollars to buy at least $10 of fresh and frozen fruits and vegetables with no added salt, sugar, or fat, a $5 coupon will print on the bottom of your receipt to use to buy more fruits and vegetables.
+Use the link below to find out more SNAP Produce Match.

 SNAP Market Match

 SNAP Market Match helps SNAP shoppers buy additional fruits, vegetables, herbs, and plant starts at more than 100 participating farmers markets.
-Markets match $10 or more per day for SNAP customers.
-Check your local market for their daily match amount and use the link below to find out more about SNAP Market Match.
-Use the link below to find more information.
+Markets match $40 or more per day for SNAP customers.

 How to use SNAP Market Match (video):